MLCCs Normalizing, But Challenges Remain

 Tantalite Ore Shortage Continues

-As we discussed previously, a tantalite ore shortage continues in the market and will continue to affect the availability and pricing of tantalum capacitors, some chips resistors, and other devices that rely on tantalum.
+As we discussed previously, a tantalite ore shortage continues in the market and will continue to affect availability and pricing of tantalum capacitors, some chips resistors, and other devices that rely on tantalum.
 Supply for low- and mid-volume production appears stable at this time, but designers and purchasers should extend their AVLs for these components and be prepared to allow for more substitutes to prevent future supply disruptions as the shortage does not appear to be going anywhere soon.

 Texas Instruments Reducing Distributor Relationships

 TI continues to focus on its direct relationships with customers and has begun phasing out key distributor agreements.
-The biggest news on this front is that TI has announced it will end its relationship with Avnet at the end of 2020.
+The biggest news on this front is that TI has announced they will end their relationship with Avnet at the end of 2020.
 This leaves Arrow as a primary US distributor for TI going into the future.
 For most of our customers, this won’t impact their ability to purchase TI components as sales will still be made through Mouser, Digi-Key, and Arrow.
 However, for those anticipating their designs going into high volume production, this means you’ll need to negotiate directly with TI on volume pricing.

 What could we say that we haven’t all already heard in the news?
 They’re going away, they’re staying, they’re increasing.
 The news changes daily, and the only thing we can be certain about is that trade uncertainty will continue for some time.
 The customers with the highest volumes are being impacted the most, and the price gaps between Chinese and Taiwanese PCB fabrication are as narrow as we’ve seen in years.
 We continue to focus on reducing the impact MacroFab customers see, but much of the supply chain is starting to grow weary of eating lower margins.
 Expect to see volume PCB prices increase as the tariff burdens are shifted further to customers.